 If you do have symptoms of neuropathy or suspect there is a problem, get thee to a podiatrist asap!
 Or, at the very least, to your endocrinologist, for a thorough examination.
 There are several tests doctors can run, including an electromyography, which checks how your nerves respond to electrical signals.
 Once you have a diagnosis, you can focus on treatment.

 Unlike other diabetes complications, diabetic neuropathy symptoms can often be alleviated through either better blood sugar management or through oral medication.
 There are two medications that are FDA-approved to treat diabetic peripheral neuropathy: Lyrica and Cymbalta.
 Anybody heard of these?

-The American Academy of Neurology recommends Lyrica as the most effective treatment for diabetic peripheral neuropathy.
+The American Academy of Neurology recommends Lyrica and Cymbalta as the most effective treatments for diabetic peripheral neuropathy.
 However, both have risks for side effects, like weight gain, so keep that in mind.

 – Alpha Lipoic Acid: an anti-oxidant found in foods like potatoes, spinach and broccoli, but also in over-the-counter supplements usually found in the vitamin section of your local drugstore.
 ALA has been known to help prevent certain kinds of cell damage in the body, and there’s anecdotal evidence that it will also helps nerve damage caused by diabetes.
 But it is not FDA approved, so try at your own risk!

 – Vitamin B-12: A specific form of Vitamin B-12 found in spinal fluid, called methylcobalamin, has shown to have significant effect treating diabetic neuropathy.
 But experts say more studies are required to prove real effectiveness.
 However, Metformin has been shown to cause low levels of vitamin B-12, which can cause peripheral neuropathy.
 So if you’re on Metformin, you may want to get checked for that!